The volume of water used by a sector for each process, and any impacts on water quality by a sector for each process.

 Why do these outcomes matter?

 Feedyards are uniquely positioned to capture stormwater runoff with associated nutrients and utilize the water and nutrients to produce feed.
 This water that would otherwise go unused reduces irrigation demand on local water supplies.
-Through the USRSB and Field to Market (FTM) partnership, feed water use will be aggregated and evaluated in accordance with FTM reports, tools and calculators.
+This sustainability metric also has an impact on land resources and animal health and well-being because it provides a process for appropriately applying nutrients from captured water to improve and protect soil quality as well as maintaining and providing an adequate supply of clean water to animals.

 Increase the number of feedyards implementing water resource management strategies.